phimachine/mayoehr/death/README.md

 ## Data file description
 All data files are stored on /infodev1/rep/projects/jason/, the "data" folder in this repository stores public data.
 The idea is to pull an id from demographics file and query all files for a complete patient record at run time.
-The data is preprocessed specifically for deep learnin architectures.
+The data is preprocessed specifically for deep learning architectures.

 ### Death targets
 deathtargets.csv

+59,394 rows

-Columns:
+#### Columns:
-* rep_person_i: 18231 cases. sorted on as default.
+* rep_person_id: 18231 cases. sorted on as default for this project.
-* death_date: date, specified to days. sorted secondarily on as default.
+* death_date: date, specified to days. sorted secondarily on as default for this project.
+1981-07-26 to 2017-09-30
 * underlying: binary, is underlying cause of death
-* code: ICD9 code for diseases at death, without dot.
+* code: ICD9 code for diseases at death, without dot, converted from 2018 release of I10 gem, with fuzzy match

+#### note:
-note: Does not contain patients who are alive.
+* Does not contain patients who are alive.
+* NA coding is NA, default for this project unless specified

 ### Demographics
 demo.csv

+250,056 rows

-Columns:
+#### Columns:
 * rep_person_id: 250056 cases, includes all rep_person_id in other files.
 * male: binary label for sex.
 B is considered F for model simplicity.
 * race: {1,2,3,4,5,6,98,99}, coding scheme unknown
 * educ_level: {0,1,2,3,4,5}, coding scheme unknown

+#### Note:
+Age has been discarded in this dataset.
+This reduces our prediction power, but forces the model to discover from medical indicators.

 ### Diagnosis
+mydia.csv

+Files with bar separated value fields should obey this condition: every row has a unique rep_person_id, dx_date tuple.

+22,886,619 rows

+#### Columns:
+* rep_person_id: 247246.
+* dx_date: 1995-01-01 to 2016-12-31
+* dx_codes: bar separated i9 code without dot, converted from 2018 release of I10 gem, with fuzzy match. those rows with empty dx_codes are filled with "empty".
+12537 unique values including "empty".
+2% empty before bar append

+#### Notes:
+* Empty is basically a flag for existing diagnosis.
+I trust that the model will be able to deal with it correctly.
+Most of the time, it seems from the original dataset, that this is just a reundant row that follows a diagnosis, but this is not always the case.

 ### Hospitalization
 hosp.csv

+1,219,229 rows

+#### Columns:
+* rep_person_id: 192,049 unique
+* hosp_admit_dt: admission date.
+1997-01-01 to 2016-12-31
+* hosp_disch_dt: discharge date.
+1997-01-02 to 2017-05-06
+* hosp_adm_source: 21 factors.
+Levels:  1 2 5 7 8 9 A B D E EL ER F G H K M N UR XXX.
+Coding scheme unknown.
+Value with less than 1000 count is combined to XXX (other).
+* dx_codes: i9 code without dot, converted from 2018 release of I10 gem, with fuzzy match.
+* is_inpatient: binary flag, is inpatient, otherwise outpatient.

+### Labs
+mylabs.csv

+This is a dirty file.

+77,866,916 rows

+#### Columns:
+* rep_person_id: 209,310 unique
+* lab_date: 1995-01-01, 2016-12-31
+* lab_loinc_code: the only file with this encoding, 3594 uniques
+* lab_abn_flag: some sort of flag.
+19 Levels:  * a AB ABN C CH CL CRIT h H HI l L LOW N P Unknown
+* smaller: negative values that indicate the deviation of measurement against the prescribed range, in the unit of standard deviations, assuming that the measurement obey normal distribution.
+* bigger: positive values. ditto.

+#### Notes:
+* missing values of loinc code has been imputed if the lab_src_code has appeared in our database

 ### Prescription
+new_min_mypres.csv

+11,203,383 rows

+This file is the only dirty file in our dataset, and I have cleaned it aggressively with insufficient conditions.
+Given that this dataset has ~12 million rows, it's impossible to examine each clearly.
+Now when I think about it, testing existence of bars might be a btter condition, since most of the errors are file I/O errors

+#### Columns:
+* rep_person_id: 125,969 unique
+* MED_DATE: the prescription date, i.e. the starting date.
+2004-01-01 to 2016-12-31
+* med_ingr_rxnorm_code: the ingredient rxnorm code for the prescription.
+Bar separated multi value field, where each value is an integer.
+Queried from RxMix combined with preexisting med rxnorm to ingredient rxnorm mappings.
+Approximate string matching is used when med rxnorm does not exist.
+Duplicate bar separated values for a row may exist.
+2,125 unique values for rxnorm codes.
+Right now the end date or duration of medication is not considered, see notes.

+#### Note:

-Note: I had difficulty calculate the relative amount of prescription each patient had.
+* I had difficulty calculate the relative amount of prescription each patient had.
 Pharmacist pointed at the total_med_quantity column in the original dataset.
 It's not a surprise that it's the only messy column in the dataset, since everything else seems to be automatically generated.
 The value for total_med_quantity for even the same med_rxnorm can vary incredibly.
 ```
                             0              1             10        10 days
            270            106             16            988              5